KrissAndersons/omdbapiSearch/README.md

 ./vendor/bin/sail artisan migrate

-project dhould be available on localhosts
+Project should be running on localhost